jcorioland/terraform-azure-ref-aks-module/README.md

 ## Scenarios

-It is part of the reference archicture for Terraform on Azure.
+It is part of the reference architecture for Terraform on Azure.
 More details can be found on the [main repository](https://github.com/jcorioland/terraform-azure-reference).

 ## Examples